mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 Documentation states that the low-order bits of each instruction in the ROB are determined by the index within each row, but this information is likely outdated and from a time when the BOOM did not support compressed instructions.
 Now the uOP class contains an explicit field `pc_lob` which can be concatenated with the high-order bits stored per row.

-The high-order bits of the PC in each ROB row is stored in the _fetch target queue_ (FTQ) in the IFU and is used for referencing in other parts of the pipeline; for example when instructions have to be replayed and the frontend has to be redirected to some point in the past.
+The high-order bits of the PC in each ROB row are stored in the _fetch target queue_ (FTQ) in the IFU and is used for referencing in other parts of the pipeline; for example when instructions have to be replayed and the frontend has to be redirected to some point in the past.

 === Memory Issue Queue